souyang/unit-grader/FUTURE_WORK.md

 CLI Interactive mode (or interactive prompting) is a feature where the program or script prompts the user for input during runtime, typically in a conversational manner.

 ### Why it matters
- - Interactive prompting makes CLI more user-friendly for users who find it challenging remembering all required options.
+ - Interactive prompting makes CLI more user-friendly for users who find it challenging to remember all required options.

 - Interactive prompting reduced the chances of errors when providing all required parameters.

 - Interactive prompting empowers dynamic and context-aware user experience.

 ### Tools available in the market
-Typer already support this functionality.
-Check out [here](https://typer.tiangolo.com/tutorial/prompt/) for detail information.
+Typer already supports this functionality.
+Check out [here](https://typer.tiangolo.com/tutorial/prompt/) for detailed information.

 ## Configuration Management